 B 2/ How to get the most from an agent?
 Even with a good company, there are good and not so good agents (otherwise called Brokers).
 A good agent is one that you can trust, has integrity, is well organised, has time for your request, knows your search area well, is affordable, collaborates with other agencies, is responsive and can negotiate your request well.
 In return, you must offer them fidelity rather than scattering your request across the marketplace.
 Good agents work very long hours and lose maybe 80 or 90% of their time in a year from false or inaccurate searches, or because many other competitors have the same request.
 Also, a talk by phone or in-person with your broker, regularly to demonstrate your commitment, show your appreciation and show your request is active.
 You should also inform those working for you when the search is complete to avoid them losing unnecessary time.

 B 3/ How do I know if I am paying too much?
 Thankfully, the Romanian market is quite stable now.
 You will indeed see wild offers from unscrupulous vendors.
-But a good agency will only present you on point offers.
+But a good agency will only present you with on-point offers.
 As a quick self-check though, a year’s worth of rent should never exceed 5 to 7% (known as rental yield) of the realistic selling value of the residential property or 10% in the case of commercial property.
 You can perform your own Google search for property in that area and if you cannot find something identical for sale, you can cross-correlate with a property of different sizes but in the same condition and area.
 If you do not have the time to do this, we at White Mountain can do this, for you for a small hourly fee of 25 euros, validating your proposed or current rental price with competitive analysis and property valuations.